Meet Our Staff

 Amanda Butler | Access to Justice Program Manager

 Amanda runs the Access to Justice: The Rural and Tribal Southwest project, which studies access to specialized and quality juvenile defense in the rural and tribal areas of the Southwest Region.
 Amanda is a Denver native and summa cum laude graduate from the University of Colorado Denver, where she received her bachelor’s degree in communication.
 She also holds certificates in mediation and public relations, has been recognized as both a Gorniak and Puksta Fellowship scholar, and is a recipient of the Lael Porter Community Service Award.
 Her work outside of the office includes service on the auxiliary board for Family HomeStead.
 Amanda is also the founding director of the Colorado Prison Arts Festival.

 Recently hired Mandee Johnson is entering her senior year at the University of Colorado Denver and will be working part-time with CJDC as she completes her degree in Communications, graduating in the Spring of 2018.
-Also, as a recognized Puksta Fellowship scholar, Mandee is making her final year count by investing in the lives of inner city high school students through a collaborative mentorship program with CU Denver student leaders called RECIPROCITY.
+Also, as a recognized Puksta Fellowship scholar, Mandee is making her final year count by investing in the lives of at-risk students through a collaborative mentorship program with CU Denver student leaders called RECIPROCITY.
 The focus of her senior project is to empower Denver’s youth through service learning and activities outside of the classroom so that they too can become leaders in their own communities to address the root causes of social inequality.
-Mandee has completed a summer internship with Colorado UpLift and briefly studied abroad in Barcelona.
 Her passion for social justice continues to bloom as she is just getting started in what she hopes to be a lifelong career of advocacy.